TAP-GGC/TheBeepBops/README.md

 ## Project Setup
 * The mBot Mega
-* Any device with a bluetooth connection
+* Any device with a Bluetooth connection
 * An obstacle course

 ## Usage
-* Connect the mBot Mega through a USB cable or through a bluetooth connection using your phone
+* Connect the mBot Mega through a USB cable or a Bluetooth connection using your phone
 * Code using block coding through the mBlock IDE
 * Upload the code through the USB cable to the mBot and turn it on using the switch on the megaPi